International Affairs and Leadership Washington Week

 Discussions

-Each day, the students participated in discussions covering topics in the areas of diplomacy, character-driven leadership, ethics, foreign affairs, intelligence, national security and economics, which included simulations and case studies.
+Each day of Washington Week, students participate in discussions covering topics in the areas of diplomacy, character-driven leadership, ethics, foreign affairs, intelligence, national security and economics, which included simulations and case studies.

 Card image cap